 Yes.
 Yeah, it takes a lot of the uncertainty out of it.
-And for them, of course, interestingly enough, I've been out with emergency services and even when they've got an address when they're driving down the street, they don't know which number the house is because they're not always in illogical things.
+And for them, of course, interestingly enough, I've been out with the emergency services and even when they've got an address when they're driving down the street, they don't know which number the house is because they're not always in a logical place.
 But what three words will take them straight there and they don't have to watch for somebody windmilling in the middle of the street waiting for the ambulance or whatever.
-Kimber says that wound and it was a hero shaking.
-But Kim worked in a practice that locked the outside door as soon as the patient's entered because drug users thought they could get drugs in the practice.
-Unfortunately, a user got into a different entrance.
-When Kim was treating a patient.
-He or she heard a noise went to investigate.
+Kim worked in a practice that locked the outside door as soon as the patient's entered because drug users thought they could get drugs in the practice.
+Unfortunately, a user got into a different entrance when Kim was treating a patient.
+He or she heard a noise, went to investigate.
 And the patient heard the confrontation with the intruder and got dressed to give support.
-Kim told the intruder to clear off in no uncertain terms threatening the police and he cleared off straightaway.
+Kim told the intruder to clear off in no uncertain terms, threatening the police and he cleared off straightaway.
 But Kim did feel trapped because the door was locked.

-I think that's I think that's yep, I think that's a very fair point.
-Yeah, and I don't think there's any particular way as you say, round that if you're going to, if you're going to lock the door for safety, then you aren't going to have the concern if someone breaks in, then potentially it is going to make you feel less safe, I can completely understand why Kim felt like that.
-But I don't, there isn't in my own clinic to a certain degree because we can't use the Yale locks on the doors, because for a number of reasons, but the number, they've got a lot of duplicate keys, it's a very old building.
+I think that's a very fair point.
+Yeah, and I don't think there's any particular way as you say, round that if you're going to lock the door for safety, then you aren't going to have the concern if someone breaks in, then potentially it is going to make you feel less safe, I can completely understand why Kim felt like that.
+But I don't think there's a way around it.

+The problem there isn't in my own clinic to a certain degree because we can't use the Yale locks on the doors, because, for a number of reasons, but we've got a lot of duplicate keys, it's a very old building.
 But it's really difficult to get all the keys to work in the Yale locks from the outside.
-So we use the chip locks when the clinic is closed.
-But we have them all unlocked during the day, because of course, we need fire exits, so we can't have the chip locks, locked.
+So we use the chubb locks when the clinic is closed.
+But we have them all unlocked during the day, because of course, we need fire exits, so we can't have the chubb locks, locked.
 And we've been puzzling over how to resolve this, and someone will say, replace the Yale locks.
 And we have thought about that.
 But it still begs the question of key control and all that sort of stuff.
-So again, it's all part of the risk assessment doesn't test?
-Absolutely, it is it is, you know, all of these things, as you say you've, you've got a risk, assess and decide what is reasonably practical to do to show that you've done as much as you can to make things as safe as you can.
-But Sara and I were always saying to people, what we've got to remember is, we're humans, treating humans, it's not big being come on a production line.
+So again, it's all part of the risk assessment, isn't it?

+It is.
+Absolutely, it is.
+All of these things, as you say, you've got to risk assess and decide what is reasonably practical to do to show that you've done as much as you can to make things as safe as you can.
+But Sarah and I were always saying to people, what we've got to remember is, we're humans treating humans, it's not baked bean cans on a production line.
 So occasionally things will happen.
-However, once you risk assess, and however much you put in place, and this is why the loan work is so important, because things will still happen.
-As you can see from the examples, you know, that you've you've raised already.
+However much you risk assess, and however much you put in place, and this is why the lone work is so important, because things will still happen.
+As you can see from the examples, you know, that you've raised already.